 Farming is one of our civilization’s oldest industries, but it is not immune to the dramatic changes that have taken place in the past 50 years.
 Trends like precision farming and sensors to monitor crops have changed the landscape radically.
 Operating a farm services business has encountered an equal shift.
-Philip Gregg, the Group Operations Manager at Ripon Farm Services in North Yorkshire has a front-row seat for these changes.
+Phil Gregg, the Group Operations Manager at Ripon Farm Services in North Yorkshire has a front-row seat for these changes.

 With roots that date back to the 1930s, the thriving company has some 182 employees and is one of the biggest employers in the area.
 It will soon have 12 outlets and a turnover of around £100 million.
 Some outlets have a diverse offering on top of agriculture, including accident repair, tyres and trailers.